-Favorite Family Spring Break Getaways in the Southeast
+Best Spring Break Ideas for Families in the Southeast

 New Orleans' atmospheric French Quarter.
 Photo by Calee Allen/Adobe Stock

-Having grown up in Georgia, I admit I’m biased, but there’s nothing more delightful than springtime in the South.
+Call me biased, but as a Georgia native I can’t think of anything more delightful than springtime in the South.
 The dogwoods and azaleas start to burst into bloom as early as mid-March, and the weather turns deliciously warm and breezy.
-A spring sojourn here is an easy decision; what’s harder is narrowing down where to go.
+A spring break sojourn here is an easy decision; what’s harder is narrowing down where to go.

 Charleston, South Carolina

-Gracious and genteel, this coastal grande dame feels like nowhere else on earth.
+Gracious and genteel, Charleston feels like nowhere else on earth.
 It’s heavenly in spring, with mild breezes blowing in from the sea and brilliant blossoms peeking from behind the palm trees.

 Among the city’s most picturesque spots is the Battery, an old defensive seawall that’s now home to the most upper-crust mansions in town.
-Adjacent Battery Park offers plenty of room for kids to run and is dotted with cannons and cannonballs from the Civil War.
-The South Carolina Aquarium and the Children’s Museum of the Lowcountry are can’t-miss favorites with little ones.
-Step back in time at an old plantation like Drayton Hall or Middleton Place, or learn about the first wartime shots fired at Fort Sumter.
+The adjacent White Point Garden has plenty of room for kids to run.
+For little ones, the South Carolina Aquarium and the Children’s Museum of the Lowcountry are can’t-miss favorites.
+Step back in time at a plantation house like Drayton Hall or Middleton Place, both of which offer programming that honors the stories of the enslaved people who lived there, or learn about the first wartime shots fired at Fort Sumter.

 Outside Charleston proper lies Patriots Point, site of the USS Yorktown aircraft carrier, the USS Clamagore submarine, and moreThe area is also home to several wonderful beach communities; my favorite is Folly Beach on James Island, a laid-back local favorite with a slightly bohemian vibe and a handful of great restaurants.

-When it’s time to turn in for the night, choose a kid-friendly hotel in the historic district, such as Belmond Charleston Place.
+When it’s time to turn in for the night, choose a kid-friendly hotel in the historic district, such as The Charleston Place.
 Splurge on a club-level room; the excellent breakfast, snack and dessert offerings, plus the lounge space to spread out, are worth it.
-You can pair your stay in town with a little beach time at one of the islands a short drive from the city — The Sanctuary at Kiawah is among our favorite luxury properties in the region.
+If you have extra time, spend a few days on one of the islands a short drive from the city — The Sanctuary at Kiawah is among our favorite luxury properties in the region.

 Savannah, Georgia

 Just two hours down the coast from Charleston lies its sister (and rival) Savannah, equal parts Lowcountry charm and Southern Gothic.
-Savannah wears its past on its sleeve — weathered and evocative, it truly feels like one of the oldest cities in the U.S. At the heart of the historic district is Forsyth Park, with a glorious fountain and ample benches where parents can relax while the little ones run.
-Stroll down to the waterfront to see the ships in the harbor and take a short but fun water taxi ride on the Savannah River.
+Savannah wears its past on its sleeve — weathered and evocative, it truly feels like one of the oldest cities in the U.S. At the heart of the historic district is Forsyth Park, with a glorious fountain and ample benches where parents can relax while kids burn off energy.
+Stroll down to the waterfront to see the ships in the harbor and take a quick but fun water taxi ride on the Savannah River.

 The city’s excellent Telfair Museums include the ArtZeum, an interactive space that allows kids to get hands-on with artwork.
 If there’s a Girl Scout in the family, a stop at the Juliette Gordon Low Birthplace is essential.
 Fancy a day at the beach?
 Make the short drive to Tybee Island, where kids can climb the lighthouse, try their hand at crabbing and explore 19th-century Fort Pulaski.

-TIP: If St. Patrick’s Day falls during your spring break, be forewarned: Savannah puts on a huge, sometimes wild, St. Paddy’s celebration.
+TIP: If St. Patrick’s Day falls during your spring break, be forewarned: Savannah puts on a wild St. Paddy’s celebration.
 Plan for crowds and noise, and book accommodations early.

 Seagrove Beach on Florida’s 30-A corridor